Karudhoru/MetaQuest--A-Metagenomics-Analyzer/docs/installation.md

 ## Next Steps

 After successful installation, proceed to the [Usage Guide](usage.md) to learn how to:
-- Run your first analysis
+- Run enhanced FASTQ and FASTA analyses
-- Understand command-line options
+- Understand the new clinical vs research workflows
-- Interpret output files
+- Interpret enhanced output files including ML predictions
+- Use the new interactive dashboards
 - Troubleshoot analysis issues

 ## Support

 If you encounter issues during installation:
 1. Check the troubleshooting section above
-2. Verify all system requirements are met
+2. Verify all system requirements are met (especially increased RAM/storage)
-3. Ensure you have sufficient disk space and memory
+3. Ensure you have sufficient disk space for enhanced databases (~15GB)
 4. Check internet connectivity for database downloads
+5. Verify ML dependencies are properly installed for enhanced pathogen prediction